 - Dry the blade with cotton or toilet paper.

-- Never store your pocket knife in your shower room, as moisture and dampness will cause rust.
+- Never store your pocket knife in your shower room if it is not made from rust-free metal, as moisture and dampness will cause rust.
 Both your backpack and your shower room are hotbeds for germs.
 Store it in a well-ventilated and fully dry place.

-So, to conclude this entire response post, I would say YES you can shave with a well-maintained and clean pocket knife.
+To conclude this blog post, I would say YES you can shave with a well-maintained and clean pocket knife.